signaldust/bunny-jit/README.md

 be a total overkill.
 Why add a gigabyte of dependencies, if you can get most of the high-value stuff with less than 10k lines of sparse C++?

-It is intended for situations where combinatorial expansion makes template expansion of all possible alternatives at compile time infeasible (or impossible, if the possible domain is infinite), yet one would like to avoid interpretive overhead.
+It is intended for situations where combinatorial explosion makes template expansion of all possible alternatives at compile time infeasible (or impossible, if the possible domain is infinite), yet one would like to avoid interpretive overhead.
 Because we're trying to gain performance, we're willing to